 By checking off these five steps to a total anti-virus solution, you’re adding layered protection around your company.
 In addition to these minimum requirements to safeguard company data and programs, there are advanced security options such as encryption, license management, and network administration.
 These options are not essential for all businesses.
 However, if you do not have IT support and require software and asset management, or if your company requires the best protection for each network level, these options will meet your unique needs.

 Solid anti-virus software maximizes efficiency and reduces business risk and the complexity of keeping your network safe.
 Anti-virus shouldn’t break the bank, and it shouldn’t cause a headache.
 If anything, a solid cybersecurity defense will provide peace of mind.
 By thinking beyond simple anti-virus software and about your entire network, and all of the devices, users, and applications in it, the best solution is an all-in-one solution that meets reputation, compatibility, integration, frequency, and mobility requirements.

 SysGen Managed Security Services

-SysGen provides the best cybersecurity defense for your business by focusing on three elements: People, Policy and Technology.
+SysGen provides the best cybersecurity defense for your business by focusing on three elements: People, Policy, and Technology.
 We offer three tiers of protection based on the needs of your organization: ESS, ESS+, and ESS+ Realtime.
 Talk to the SysGen team today to learn more about our Managed Security Services.
-To explore SysGen’s IT support and managed IT services in Calgary, Red Deer, Edmonton, and the Okanagan, connect with us here.
-Learn more about SysGen’s cloud offering, cybersecurity services and technology consulting here.
+To explore SysGen’s IT support and managed IT services in Calgary, Red Deer, Edmonton, Vernon, and Kelowna, connect with us here.
+Learn more about SysGen’s cloud offering, cybersecurity services, and technology consulting here.